UO-CS-OER/CS211-text/Intro_to_CS/intro.md

 # Introduction to Computer Science, part 2

-This open text in progress is designed for use in CS 211 at University of Oregon and in CS 161 at other Oregon colleges and universities.
+This open text is designed for use in CS 211 at University of Oregon and in CS 162 at other Oregon colleges and universities.
 You can find
 [part 1 here, the text for CS 210, here]( https://uo-cs-oer.github.io/CS210-text).